Spicy Kung Pao Noodles with Veggies

 The ingredients for Kung Pao Noodles, including Chinese black vinegar, dark and light soy sauce, Shaoxing cooking wine, mushrooms, dried red chilis, green onions, ginger, noodles, peanuts, and Sichuan peppercorns.

-Ingredients for Vegetarian Gong Bao Noodles
+Ingredients for Vegetarian Kung Pao Noodles

 In addition to the sauce ingredients listed above, you will also need the following ingredients: